Joe Biden Says He Regrets Not Running For President In 2016

 “I had a lot of data.
 I was fairly confident that if I was the Democratic Party nominee, I had a better-than-even chance of being president.
 But, um.
 I lost part of my soul, my, uh.”

-Biden then recalled how the sudden cancer diagnosis and death of his son, Beau Biden saw him decide not to run.
+Biden then recalled how the sudden cancer diagnosis and death of his son, Beau Biden, saw him decide not to run.

 “The press began to think I was playing a game, but I couldn’t tell them about my boy.
 He wanted me to run. … My son Hunter, my daughter Ashley, my wife, all thought I should.
 I didn’t,” he said.
-“At the end of the day, I just couldn’t do it.”

 Biden explained that the toll taken on him by his son’s death meant he didn’t consider himself fit to run for president